keithalewis/papers/probability.md

 of a coin toss, the numbers 1 through 6 as the outcomes of rolling a singled die, the set of all sequences of not more than 280 characters as a model of possible Twitter tweets.

-People seem to be surprised probabilities are modeled using a set.
+People seem to be surprised probabilities are modeled using sets.
 Sets have no structure, they are just a bag of things (_elements_).

 An _event_ is a subset of a sample space.
 A _probability measure_ assigns